lbechberger/LearningPsychologicalSpaces/README.md

 Here, `conceptual.pickle` and `visual.pickle` are the corresponding output files of `aggregate_similarities.py`.

-#### 2.1.11 Creating Heatmaps of the Similarity Matrices
+#### 2.2.4 Creating Heatmaps of the Similarity Matrices

-In order to visualize the similarity matrices, one can use the script `plot_similarity_tables.py`.
-It also directly compares visual to conceptual ratings, given as `visual.pickle` and `conceptual.pickle` (output of `compute_similarities.py`).
-It creates one item-based heatmap (above diagonal: visual similarity, below diagonal: conceptual similarity) and two category-based heatmaps (one for visual similarity and another one for conceptual similarity) and stores them in the given `output_folder`.
-Moreover, a box plot based on within and between-category ratings for visual and conceptual similarity is generated.
-The script can be executed as follows:
+In order to visualize the similarity matrices, one can use the script `plot_similarity_matrices.py`.
+It also directly compares visual to conceptual ratings, given as `visual.pickle` and `conceptual.pickle` (output of `aggregate_similarities.py`).
+It creates one item-based heatmap (above diagonal: visual similarity, below diagonal: conceptual similarity) and one category-based heatmap (same structure), and stores them as a single image `output_file.png`.

 ```
-python -m code.mds.preprocessing.plot_similarity_tables path/to/visual.pickle path/to/conceptual.pickle path/to/output_folder/
+python -m code.mds.preprocessing.plot_similarity_matrices path/to/visual.pickle path/to/conceptual.pickle path/to/output_file.png
 ```
-Using the optional parameter `-i` or `--image_folder`, one can pass a folder containing images for the items, which are then used to label the rows and columns of the matrix (*WARNING!
-Feature not fully developed*).

 ### 2.2 Multidimensional Scaling